open-dynamic-robot-initiative/robot_interfaces_bolt/doc/installation.rst

 .. code:: bash

-   $ apptainer pull oras://ghcr.io/open-dynamic-robot-initiative/trifinger_singularity/bolt_robot:latest
+   $ apptainer pull oras://ghcr.io/open-dynamic-robot-initiative/trifinger_singularity/solo_bolt_robot:latest

 .. note::
    The packages in this container are built for real-time communication with the robot.
 This assumes the computer is set up accordingly (see `Real Time Setup`_).
-   There is an alternative container "bolt_user" with a "normal" built, but you will likely run into timing-related issues if using it for controlling the robot.
+   There is an alternative container "solo_bolt_user" with a "normal" built, but you will likely run into timing-related issues if using it for controlling the robot.